zelaznik/es_notes/tutorial.md

 10.0.1.200 10.0.1.200 15 93 0.00 d m services-01
 ```

 This shows us that we have three nodes that are running.
+We can see that service is

 # Elastic Search Terms Defined:
   ## Node: